CRESTED GECKO MORPHS

 The Crested Gecko has become increasingly popular among reptile enthusiasts since its introduction into the herpetoculture industry.
 It is one of the few geckos that exhibits great variations in its colors, patterns and structure.
 Over the years, experienced breeders have been able to refine traits that are present in wild Crested Gecko populations and take them to a whole new level.
 Many new colors, morphs and structure traits have been developed through several generations of selective breeding.
 In this Crested Gecko Morph Guide we will be taking a look at the wide variety of colors and patterns that they come in.

 As you can tell by the photos, a patternless Crested Gecko is just that.
 They come in several color variations such as cream, yellow, orange, pink, red, brown, dark brown, tan and olive.
-The cleaner the gecko, meaning, the less spots and markings, the higher quality the morph is.
+This is one morph where you want the least amount of spots and markings, the less that it has, the better quality the morph is.
 If you are looking to create different colored Harlequins, Pinstripes or Flame Crested Geckos these are the ones to do it with.
 This is how we produced Blush (Alpha X Peaches), one of our Pink Extreme Harlequins.

 This is a patternless Crested Gecko with two distinct colors that are in the same color family, one lighter and one darker.
 Most of the time, it will be a lighter color that runs down the dorsal/back of the gecko.